istedman/RCPowerBoard/README.md

 ## Software
 The design is minimal.
 A jumper identifies the battery type to monitor, providing you set this with a freshly charged battery pack, it will correctly determine the cell count and store the required settings in EEPROM.
 Only needs to be done once.
+The BatteryMonitor.X directory contains the full source code, exported from MPLabX 6.20

 **The software is designed to monitor the battery pack to these lower levels:**
 _Lithium Polymer (LiPo)_